Best Miele Vacuums – Choose Your Style

-With canisters you get versatility from being able to swap between attachments for cleaning different surfaces.
+With canister vacuum cleaners you get versatility from being able to swap between attachments for cleaning different surfaces.
 This can be a great thing if you have a home with a variety of flooring.

-It is important to note that even though most attachments are interchangeable between Miele canisters, the powerbrush (electrically-driven brushroll) attachment is only compatible with certain canister models since it receives power from the vacuum hose.
-The weaker alternative for the canisters without power at the hose, is the turbobrush.
-It is powered from suction alone and is recommended for low to medium-pile carpet.
+It is important to note that even though most attachments are interchangeable between Miele canister vacuum cleaners, the power brush (electrically driven brushroll) attachment is only compatible with certain canister models since it receives power from the vacuum hose.
+The weaker alternative for canister vacuum cleaners without power at the hose, is the turbobrush.
+It is powered from suction power alone and is recommended for low to medium-pile carpet.

-For Miele canisters that don’t have an electrically driven brush, the STB 205-3 Turbobrush is essential if you want to get anything done on carpet.
+For Miele canister vacuum cleaners that don’t have an electrically driven brush, the STB 205-3 Turbobrush is essential if you want to get anything done on carpet.

 Even if you don’t have pets you will still find the Turbobrush is essential for agitating debris from carpet fibers.
-Without a brushroll, it is difficult to remove hair, lint, and dust from carpet.
+Without a power brush, it is difficult to remove hair, lint, and dust from carpet or area rugs.

-The standard FiberTeQ attachment that comes with the Miele Classic C1 Olympus (and an equivalent is included with the Limited Edition) is an attachment that Miele claims can clean low-pile carpet.
-It can, but you will be disappointed with its performance on anything but hard (bare) floors.
-With low-pile carpet less agitation is needed to release debris from carpet fibers, but having a brushroll is essential if you want to avoid making multiple passes to pick up stuck-in debris.
+The standard FiberTeQ floor tool that comes with the Miele Classic C1 Olympus (and an equivalent is included with the Limited Edition) is an attachment that Miele claims can clean low-pile carpet.
+It can, but you will be disappointed with its performance on anything but hard (bare) floor surfaces.
+With low-pile carpet less agitation is needed to release debris from carpet fibers, but having a power brush is essential if you want to avoid making multiple passes to pick up stuck-in debris.

 SBD 470-3 FiberTeQ

 The FiberTeQ is intended for low-pile carpet and bare floors.
 It has two rear wheels with a soft rubber coating.
 You can toggle the switch from bare floors to carpet with your foot.
 The carpet setting just lets the head slide across the floor.
-There is no brushroll.
+There is no power brush.
 Anything but low-pile carpet won’t get much cleaning from this attachment.
-The FiberTeQ will fit on any Miele canister vacuum.
+The FiberTeQ will fit on all Miele canister vacuum cleaners.

 Low-pile carpet is like what you might see in a doctor’s office or many commercial office buildings.
 In the bare floor mode, a brush lowers from the front which has roughly 0.3 inch openings across along the brush which allows larger debris to slip past and get sucked in by the vacuum.

-Though this brush is fine for any bare floor, you may find the Parquet tool to be an improvement since it has a much softer and longer brush.
+Though this floor tool is fine for any bare floor, you may find the Parquet tool to be an improvement since it has a much softer and longer brush.

 STB 205-3 Turbobrush